Nithish-code17/documind-ai/README.md

 \- Generate embeddings using Sentence Transformers

 \- Store and retrieve vectors using Ende
-\- Ask questions in natural language
+\- Ask questions in natural langua

 \- Generate grounded answers using Gemini